 Characters can also damage objects with their weapons and powers.
-Objects are immune to necrotic, poison, and psychic damage, but otherwise they can be affected by physical attacks and powers much like creatures can.
-Generally, objects are immune to any conditions that are illogical, such as charmed or frightened.
+Objects are immune to poison and sonic damage, but otherwise they can be affected by physical attacks and powers much like creatures can.
 The GM determines an object's Armor Class and hit points, and might decide that certain objects have resistance or immunity to certain kinds of attacks.
 (It's hard to cut a rope with a club, for example.)
-Objects always fail Strength, Dexterity, and Constitution saving throws, and they are immune to effects that require other saves.
+Objects always fail Strength and Dexterity saving throws, and they are immune to effects that require other saves.
 When an object drops to 0 hit points, it breaks.
-A character can also attempt a

-Strength check to break an object.
+A character can also attempt a Strength check to break an object.
 The GM sets the DC for any such check.